Spicy rigatoni, Caesar salad, steak, pizza, gelato

-"The gorgeous interiors here are worth checking out and the menu offerings for this deal are robust." - Courtney E. Smith
+"The gorgeous interiors at Vino are worth checking out, and the Restaurant Week menu offerings are robust enough to make it a solid choice." - Courtney E. Smith

 "Yes, Carbone is a transplant, but that’s sort of the appeal: in a city that often tries to be like New York, you can go full Manhattan caricature for a night at this Italian spot.
 Trendy-blazer, ripped-jeans clout chasers come here for a splurge, celebrating job promotions and anniversaries, when they’re probably just happier about being seen out drinking a martini.
 Even if you don’t care about being spotted, you’ll still have a dependable, upscale meal—the attentive service is quick to wipe away any misplaced parmesan and the tableside caesar salad and spicy rigatoni continue to be great." - Lee Escobedo